Interviews

 • Rajrupa Chowdhury | Interview

-Chowdhury is one of India’s finest and mature sarod maestro making her UK debut.
+Chowdhury is one of India’s finest and mature sarod maestra making her UK debut.
 Indulge in the deep lilting and sound that pull on your heart strings.
-Chowdhury explores the depth of ragas as trained and gifted by her teachers Siddhartha Roy Chowdhury, Pandit Ajay Sinha Roy and Prof. Sanjoy Ba...
+Chowdhury explores the depth of ragas as trained and gifted by her teachers Siddhartha Roy Chowdhury, Pandit Ajay Sinha Roy and Prof. Sanjoy Band...

 "Tabla Prince" Ustad Tari Khan is a trailblazing tabla player known for insightful ghazal accompaniment – that swoon worthy genre synonymous with emotional depth and lyrical beauty.